paper-engineer/laser-gallery/docs/_pages/instructions.md

 this laser can technically go up to like 12k speed or something. nominally 25k but that's really never going to work. (mm/min)

-remember to do a kerf test on each new material as well
+remember to do a kerf test for each assorted cut setting you have, because different speed/power combinations sometimes turn up different kerfs.

+there are other calibration files available.

 ---